wocherw/datasciencecoursera/README.md

 # What the Run Analysis Script Does
 This is a guide explaining what the run_analysis.R script does.
 This document is broken into the following

 	* Input Files
 	* Processing Steps
 	* Output File

-The script was writeen for the Getting and Cleaning Data class offered by Coursera.
+The script was written for the Getting and Cleaning Data class offered by Coursera.

 The goal is to prepare tidy data that can be used for later analysis.

 ## Input Files